 At the other end of the parking lot, Jax Murphy was getting an idea.
 The twelve-year-old shortstop had been watching elderly Mrs. Rodriguez struggle with her case of water bottles when it hit him: not everyone could make it to the gym.

 Within an hour, all four kids found themselves in the same corner of the gym.
-Paige was sketching on a poster board.
-Lucy had set up a folding table and was showing volunteers how to track water distribution by family size.
+Paige was sketching on a piece of poster board.
+Lucy was working on calculations for water distribution.
 Marco was sorting through boxes of donated food, making a list of what could go straight to his parents’ truck.
 And Jax was mapping out delivery routes with three other kids from his baseball team.

 “That sign’s too small,” Lucy said, looking up from her notebook.
 “Nobody can read it from the door.”